 Robert Cialdini is a renowned social psychologist who is particularly well known for his research on persuasion and influence.
-He is the author of numerous, heavily cited academic papers on the subject, and his book, Influence: The Psychology of Persuasion focuses on how to influence your audience’s decision making.
-He distills his many years of research on the subject into six principles of influence.
-They are:
+He is the author of numerous heavily cited academic papers on the subject, and his book, Influence: The Psychology of Persuasion focuses on how to influence your audience’s decision making.
+He distills his many years of research on the subject into six principles of influence, which includes:

 - Commitment and consistency

 These principles have been used and proven successful in many applications and industries; including, but not limited to, sales, writing, marketing, and more.
 While the principles of influence can be and are applied to many things we do here at Zion & Zion, we’ve found these principles particularly useful in user experience (UX).
 Let’s dive down into what each principle of influence is, and how each can be applied to UX.

 We feel obligated to repay someone when they have given us something.

 The classic story here is about a car salesman who had one trick: a Coke.
 The car salesman talks to the customer, then goes over to a Coke machine, pulls out a dollar from his pocket, buys a Coke and hands it to the customer.

 What happens next?
 The customer is now more likely to buy the car from the salesman.
 I know, that $1 Coke isn’t even close to the price of the car.
 But as humans, we feel obligated to repay someone when they have done something for us—even if it’s as small as buying us a Coke.
 A statistical note: We’re not saying that if someone buys you a Coke that you’ll buy a car from them.
 What we’re saying is that over repeated trials, the act of buying someone a Coke has a statistically significant effect on the percentage of people that will buy a car.